 The caller may ask you to pay using Western Union or MoneyGram, or to get cash or gift cards.

 The caller will say that if you cannot pay you will be deported and that they will come to your home immediately to fetch you.

-Please remember that the Home Office and the UK Police will never call you to ask for payments or for your personal details.
+Please remember that the Home Office, the Embassy and the UK Police will never call you to ask for payments or for your personal details.
 Do not make payments or give information to anyone who calls you about your visa like this.